ynnckth/raspi-led-strip/README.md

 # Raspberry Pi LED Strip
-*WS2812B LED Strip Raspberry Pi Setup and Example*
+*WS2812B LED Strip connected to a Raspberry Pi*

 ## Prerequisites
 - Raspberry Pi (tested with models 3/B+ and 4/B+)
 - WS2812B LED strip
+- Python and Pip

 ## Hardware setup
 - LED strip high to 5v pin on Pi (check pin layout using `pinout` command on the Pi)